Joseon Army (1881–1897): Martial Arts Department

-Martial Arts Department (in red uniform) in a procession.

 The Martial Arts Department (무예청 (武藝廳)) was a division of the Military Training Command, who served as guards for King Seonjo during the Imjin War.
 It was an organization composed of skilled martial artists who were responsible for guarding the five grand palaces and providing close protection to the king.
 The officers belonging to the office were specially referred to as Martial Arts Special Guards (무예별감) or simply Martial Guards ("무감", 武監).
 It was also known as the military officials (mugwan (무관 (武官)).

 The establishment process of the Martial Arts Department is detailed in King Sunjo of Joseon's work called Pure Study Records (순제고).
 The Martial Arts Department selected exceptional individuals with outstanding martial arts skills from the military training center (훈련도감).

 After the prohibition on wearing civilian clothing in 1883, all Martial Arts Special Guards were required to wear standard traditional military uniforms and were equipped with modern rifles and hwando (swords).
 In 1894, the Martial Arts Department disbanded after the Gabo Reforms and the Eulmi Incident as part of the military reforms leading to the establishment of the Imperial Korean Armed Forces.